 6 Dense Fruit & Veggies

-With regard to vegetables, spinach is a good option.
+With regard to vegetables, spinach is a good option for green smoothies.
 The taste of spinach is mild, easily masked and barely perceptible in a smoothie.
 Spinach is also very low in calories, but will thicken the smoothie and give it a tremendous nutritional boost.
 It does turn a smoothie green.
 If that’s a turn-off, simply drink it out of a mug or other nontransparent cup.

 Cooked sweet potato, pumpkin, or butternut squash will also make the smoothie thicker and more creamy.